-In addition to issues of overall psychological adjustment described in personality subtheory and in the acceptance-rejection syndrome, evidence also strongly implicates a number of other mental health issues as likely universal correlates of perceived parental rejection.
+In addition to issues of overall psychological adjustment described in personality subtheory and in the acceptance-rejection syndrome, evidence also strongly implicates a number of other physical and mental health issues as likely universal correlates of perceived parental rejection.
 These include (1) a variety of internalizing problems such as depression and depressed affect, social withdrawal, and somatic symptoms without apparent medical cause.
 Other mental health-related issues include: (2) a variety of externalizing problems, such as truancy, delinquency, aggressive behavior, impulsive, disruptive behavior, and temper outbursts.
-Still other mental health-related issues likely to be universally associated with the experience of perceived parental rejection include (3) drug and alcohol abuse, (4) the development of a fear of intimacy, (5) development of rejection sensitivity, (6) the experience of loneliness in childhood and adulthood, and (7) many others.

-Some of these issues appear to be direct effects of perceived interpersonal acceptance-rejection, and some appear to be more indirect effects mediated by preexisting problems with psychological maladjustment of the type described in the parental acceptance-rejection syndrome.
-Evidence regarding the probable universality of three of these topics is briefly amplified next.
+Still other mental health-related issues likely to be universally associated with the experience of perceived parental rejection include (3) drug and alcohol abuse, (4) the development of a fear of intimacy, (5) development of rejection sensitivity, (6) the experience of loneliness in childhood and adulthood, 7) development of the disposition toward being vengeful, and (8) many others.
+Some of these issues appear to be direct effects of perceived interpersonal acceptance-rejection, and some appear to be more indirect effects mediated by preexisting problems with psychological maladjustment of the type described in the acceptance-rejection syndrome.